Satvickk/SpotifyClone/README.md

 ## Introduction

-Welcome to the Spotify Clone project!
  This project aims to replicate some of the key features of the popular music streaming service, Spotify.
-With the use of HTML, CSS, and JavaScript's Audio Library, you can create a simple yet functional music player.
+With the use of HTML, CSS, and JavaScript's Audio Library, I created a simple yet functional music player.

 ## Getting Started